jdhunterae/obsidian-lite/README.md

 - [x] Create and edit Markdown notes in a split editor/preview layout
 - [x] Store and retrieve notes using browser `localStorage`
+- [x] Abstracted `Note` model for future-proof storage and logic separation
 - [x] Sidebar with toggle visibility
 - [ ] Navigate between multiple notes
 - [ ] Parse `[[backlinks]]` to create internal links